 PERFORMANCE MEASURE ACTUAL PERFORMANCE Complete preparation/full reviews and interim reviews of the transport policies, plans and strategies: Review, monitor and make adjustments to the regional land transport plan, as required, in accordance with statutory requirements.
-Fourteen variations have been required to the Regional Land Transport Plan (RLTP).
-The latest variation being approved by Council at its meeting 30 June 2020.
+Fifteen variations have been required to the Regional Land Transport Plan (RLTP).
 Complete a full review of the Regional Land Transport Plan 2021/2022-2026/2027 during 2020/2021.
 Review to be carried out during 2020/2021.
 Complete a mid-term review of the Regional Land Transport Plan 2021/2022-2026/2027 during 2023/2024.
 Review to be carried out during 2023/2024.
-Review and make adjustments to the Transport Activity Procurement Strategy, as required, in accordance with statutory requirements.
+NF E Review and make adjustments to the Transport Activity Procurement Strategy, as required, in accordance with statutory requirements.
 The Transport Activity Procurement Strategy is current and in accordance with statutory requirements.
+NF E